• Skip to primary navigation

 Ingredients to make crab pasta on a wooden board including crab legs, split, some garlic, ots of butter, herbs, lemon, and some cream

 • Crab.
 Use any type of crabs you prefer or use leftover cooked crab meat.
 We used split king crab legs here.
+You can buy fresh crab meat if you prefer, make sure to buy good quality crab and not imitation.

 • Garlic.
 Ultimate flavor with the crabs.
+You can also use shallots and scallions.

 • Butter.
-To sear the crab and make the pasta sauce super luscious.
+To sear the crab and make the pasta sauce super luscious. ou can likewise use olive oil.

 • Cream.
 You just need a touch along with the pasta water, and it’s optional.
+You can use dry white wine for the sauce as well.

 • Herbs.
 A combo of fresh thyme and oregano are BEST.
+You can alternatively use fresh parsley or tarragon, fennel fronds are great with fish!

 How to Make Crab Pasta or Crab Linguine